bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-18-silent-land.md

 We need to distinguish between the decision to not be too influenced by other people’s problems and not helping out when we should.
 I could say that I am ‘taking care of myself’ because I don’t feel like seeing my grandmother, who was never really that nice to me for example.
 But what if she is really unwell, in need of help?
 These are two different things.
 I don’t agree with this new life philosophy – focusing only on yourself is a bad thing.
 My film shows what happens when passivity takes over our life: the passivity of today’s thirtysomethings or of Europe, not willing to take care of the immigrants.

 Three days ago, I had to dial the emergency number for the first time in my life.
 There was a woman lying on the pavement, not moving.
 Right in front of other people’s home and balconies – nobody reacted.
 People were just passing her by.
 She was drunk and you could tell, but only after the ambulance came people started to pay some attention.
-Later that day I met my producer and said:
-‘We need to bring this film to cinemas a bit sooner.’
+Later that day I met my producer and said:  ‘We need to bring this film to cinemas a bit sooner.’

 _I noticed you don’t have any dramatic soundtrack or music in the film, there is a lot of silence.
 Why?_

 To me, music emphasises emotions.
 You are trying to feel whatever the music wants you to feel: be sad, be happy.
 In my film, you don’t have to do anything – it’s just you and the screen.
 I prefer to ask questions rather than give any answers, so here, the sound is the music.

 To me, cinema starts when the words end and the images start carrying emotions.
 Which is why I value my collaboration with Bartosz Świniarski so much.
 We worked together before too and sometimes I am afraid he is able to read my mind – he knows everything!
 He knew I wanted to achieve something similar to slow cinema, where form is as important as content.
 I didn’t want to be close to these characters right from the start, we are approaching them only later.
 I didn’t need any close-ups.
 I like it when the whole frame communicates something, not just the face.

-Interview by Marta Bałaga, production notes
+**Interview by Marta Bałaga, production notes**

-<![endif]-->
+<br><br>

 **SILENT LAND (CICHA ZIEMIA)**
 _Directed by_: Aga Woszczyńska
 ©: Lava Films SP.
 Z.o.o., Kino Produzioni S.R.L., I/O Post S.R.O., EC1 Lódz, Canal+
 _Production Company_: Lava Films